rooneg/5srd.github.io/_monsters/killer-whale.md

   - name: Hold Breath
     text: The whale can hold its breath for 30 minutes.
   - name: Keen Hearing
     text: The whale has advantage on Wisdom (Perception) checks that rely on hearing.
 actions:
   - name: Bite
-    text: >
+    text: |
       *Melee Weapon Attack:* +6 to hit, reach 5 ft., one target. *Hit:* 21 (5d6 + 4) piercing damage.
 ---

+> **Source:** *Pathfinder Roleplaying Game Bestiary*.
+>
+> The orca, or “killer whale,” is actually the largest species of dolphin.
+Adult orcas are typically 15--25 feet long and weigh 8,000--12,000 pounds.